-- 1. The Jubilee Park Development Programme, which had started prior to this Plan, will continue: - We now have most of the funding needed for a new multi-use games area (with £20,000 raised by Bruton Community Partnership), and it is expected that the games area will be completed later this year; - The plans for the park include a skate park (known as the Bru Bowl), an upgrade to the Lower Pitch and to the play areas, and rebuilding of the pavilion.
-These will go ahead once funding is secured. - 2.
+- 1. The Jubilee Park Development Programme, which had started prior to this Plan, will continue: - We now have most of the funding needed for a new multi-use games area (with $\pounds$ 20,000 raised by Bruton Community Partnership), and it is expected that the games area will be completed later this year; - 2.
 Since the survey, it has become clear that the proposal to develop a new community hall in the Park has too many drawbacks.
-We recognise the need, and will
+We recognise the need, and will surrounding countryside', 69% of the suggestions were about better footpaths, maps, signs and cycle routes.

-- continue to look for an opportunity to either redevelop an existing hall or build a new hall elsewhere in the town. - 3.
-We will start a new 'Friends of the River Brue' group to: - Enhance the river and the riverside as an amenity for the town: - Seek to extend the Riverside Walk to the East. - 4.
-Given interest we will also start a community group to oversee and promote Bruton's footpath network.
+continue to look for an opportunity to either redevelop an existing hall or build a new hall elsewhere in the town.

+- 3. We will start a new 'Friends of the River Brue' group to: - Enhance the river and the riverside as an amenity for the town; - Seek to extend the Riverside Walk to the East. - Given interest we will also start a community group to oversee and promote Bruton's footpath network.
 When established the group will seek funding for, develop and publish a 'Step out of Bruton' leaflet/ leaflets/maps.